AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

 🔹 Q: Is the data encrypted during storage and transit?

-✅: Transit encryption is recommended via reverse proxies or VPN, and Qdrant/MySQL can be configured for at-rest encryption depending on your security posture.
+✅: Transit encryption is recommended via reverse proxies or VPN, and Qdrant can be configured for at-rest encryption depending on your security posture.

 🔹 Q: Does the pipeline store personal or sensitive information?